top things to do in san francisco

 Take a double decker bus that allows you to hop off then hop back on to the next bus coming by in 30 minutes.
 Then you can get out at your leisure all day to check out the many interesting details.
 Using the tour bus this way will also help keep you from getting lost and will provide ready transportation, something that can be challenging with so few parking spots or cabs available.

 Most of best tourist spots around North Beach are physically very close to each other.
-You could easily walk between them if you know what you are doing but you can also easily waste a lot of valuable touring time if you get lost.
+You could easily walk between them (we do) if you know what you are doing but you can also easily waste a lot of valuable touring time if you get lost.
 So, stick close to the tour bus stops until you know what you are doing!

 NOW PICK YOUR OWN SPOTS

-After you've spent such a day or two as described above you'll have a great overview of the main tourist attractions.
-You'll also know enough to decide on your own where to start exploring details of whatever appealed to you most.
+After you’ve spent such a day or two as described above you’ll have a great overview of the main tourist attractions.
+You’ll also know enough to decide on your own where to start exploring details of whatever appealed to you most.
+If you have more time definitely check out our SF Neighborhood Guide starting with the Fisherman’s Wharf and North Beach neighborhoods for which you now have a feel.

 We've just shown you the tip of San Francisco tourism attractions, those not to miss on your first visit.
 Meanwhile look over this web site for a further taste of what's waiting for you on future visits.